-Today's ride along criss-crossing fields and mounting beautiful old railway bridges, gets ourselves through the Hutovo Blato nature park, a gravel path of viaducts and old railway tunnels.
+Today's ride along with criss-crossing fields and mounting beautiful old railway bridges gets ourselves through the Hutovo Blato nature park, a gravel path of viaducts and old railway tunnels.
 Throughout the day we stop at various observation points passing through old railway stations: Capljina - Roman Villa Rustica - Ciro station Brstanica - Ciro station Ravno - Ciro station Zavala.
-In Zavala we advise you to visit one of the biggest speleological sights in Bosnia and Herzegovina, The Vjetrenica Cave.
+In Zavala, we advise you to visit one of the biggest speleological sights in Bosnia and Herzegovina, The Vjetrenica Cave.
 Another place of interest is the XVI sec.
 Christian Orthodox Monastery of Zavala.

 60kilometers ❘ ascent: 950meters

 Breakfast, Packed Lunch, Dinner / Overnight in Zavala, Guesthouse Zavala.

 Day 6: Cycling through the history: ride along the narrow-gauge railway from Zavala to Dubrovnik

 We begin our ride along with Popovo fields.
 This area flooded regularly in the past and as a result, most of the old villages are located up on the sides of the dry limestone mountains and ridges.
 We cycle along old train tracks repurposed as village roads in direction to Ivanica Border Crossing.
 There are very few or no traffic at all and the route is enjoyable for riding.

 Breakfast, Packed Lunch, Dinner / Overnight in Dubrovnik, Hotel Komodor

 |Price per person, based on 2 people, twin room sharing|